knowsuchagency/knowsuchagency.github.io.old/content/post/notebooks_with_hugo.md

 ---
 {
   "date": "2017-07-10",
-  "subtitle": "Blogging with Jupyter, the easy way", "title": "Jupyter notebooks with Hugo"
+  "subtitle": "Hugo + Jupyter, the easy way",
-}
+  "title": "Blogging with Hugo and Jupyter Notebooks" }
 ---
 <!--more-->